12 Top-Rated Weekend Breaks in England

 The rest of your weekend mini-break can easily be spent wandering the city's more recent architectural delights.
 Be sure to include the stunning Georgian-era townhomes on Royal Crescent, one of which (#1) has been turned into an excellent museum that reveals a little of what life in the late 18th century would have been like, upstairs and downstairs.

-Other top-rated tourist attractions nearby include the fascinating Museum of Bath Architecture, home to an impressive scale model of Royal Crescent and other important city landmarks.
+Other top tourist attractions nearby include the fascinating Museum of Bath Architecture, home to an impressive scale model of Royal Crescent and other important city landmarks.
 From here, head to Pulteney Bridge, a historic river crossing that features a number of boutique shops and restaurants on it.

 Finally, great views over the city can be enjoyed along the six-mile-long Bath Skyline Walk, a route that circles Bath and is an especially fun thing to do as the sun sets.